tarmonthir/MaterialDeck_SWADE/docs/actions/token.md

 # Token Action

-The token action has extra features for the `Token` mode, and adds new modes:
+The SWADE module adds extra features to the base `Token` action, and adds the following new modes:

 * [Token Mode](#token-mode): New `Stats`, `On Press` and `On Hold` options
 * [Inventory Mode](#inventory-mode): Display and roll weapons and other items